 And as consumers, it can be convenient to buy things from major retailers, but it’s not exactly rewarding.
 Do you want your money to go towards helping the richest man in the world get richer or would you rather support a mom and pop-owned shop in your neighborhood?

-Small Business Saturday, which falls on November 30, 2019, is just around the corner, and it’s one small reminder to support small businesses however you can.
+Small Business Saturday, which falls on the Saturday after Thanksgiving, is one small reminder to support small businesses however you can, but you shouldn’t limit your support to one day a year.
 There are a lot of ways consumers can go about lending a helping hand to their local small business.
 Of course, choosing where you spend your money is a great way to start, but there are other ways, too.

 To help, Seek Capital interviewed small business owners to ask them how you can support small businesses on Small Business Saturday and every other day.